vvmurthy/ipilab-assignments/src/main/java/assignment2/README.md

 If we wanted to access 2, this would be done through `myArray[1][0]`, as it is in the 1-index row, and 0-index column.

+You can access the dimensions of a 2D built in array through the commands `myArrayName.length` and `myArrayName[0].length`.

+`myArrayName.length` gets the number of rows (the height) of the 2D built-in array.
+In this example, it would get the number of rows for a 2D built-in array named `myArrayName`.

+`myArrayName[0].length` gets the number of columns (the width) of the array.

+### Step 1.5: ArrayProblems

+Open up `ArrayProblems.java` and solve the two problems contained within the file.
+Check your answers using the test cases in `TestArrayProblems.java`

 ### Step 2: Review Exercises